 Yes — there are some limited exceptions to the California WARN Act.

 Employees should check to make sure that their company is covered by the law.
 Remember, the WARN act does not apply to most small-sized firms.

 Beyond that, there are certain industry-based exceptions.
 When employees work in the motion picture industry, construction industry, drilling, logging, or mining, and they were hired with a fundamental understanding that their term of employment was inherently limited, then the company may be excused from WARN Act regulations.

 Finally, California law also grants some exceptions for serious disasters or calamities.
 For example, if a major natural disaster hit Los Angeles, an employer that was forced to make mass layoffs as a direct result of that tragic event may be excused from the Warn Act’s notice requirements.

 Speak to Our Los Angeles Wrongful Termination Lawyers Today

 At Workplace Rights Law Group LLP, our California employment law attorneys have extensive experience handling the complete range of wrongful termination claims, including WARN Act cases.

 If you have any specific questions or concerns about the California layoff laws, we are available to help.

-To schedule a free, no-obligation initial consultation, please contact our law firm right away.
 From our office locations in Glendale and Riverside, we serve communities throughout Southern California, including Los Angeles, Anaheim, Long Beach, Pasadena, Inglewood, Compton, and San Bernardino.